aadarshram/RouteOptimizer/README.md

 4. **View Results**

    The extension will fetch the optimized route from the backend and open it in a new Google Maps tab with the reordered stops.

-## Security Considerations

-- **Environment Variables**: Store sensitive information like API keys in environment variables, and ensure they are not included in your codebase.
-The `.env` file should be listed in your `.gitignore`.
-- **CORS Settings**: The backend is configured to allow requests from Chrome extensions.
-For production, you should further restrict access to specific extensions for better security.

 ## Author